adonini/WeatherStation/README.md

 ## MongoDB

-To start the container: `docker-compose -f docker_compose_mongo.yaml up -d` To stop the container: `docker-compose -f docker_compose_mongo.yaml down`
+To start the container: `docker-compose -f docker_compose_mongo.yaml up -d`

+To stop the container: `docker-compose -f docker_compose_mongo.yaml down`

 The option `-d` detach the docker-compose, so that the container is being running in the background.

-To list the running containers: `docker ps`
+To list the running containers: `docker ps`.

 To enter inside the Mongo container and run an interactive shell: `docker exec -it mongodb-WS bash`.
 Once in the bash terminal of the container use command `mongo` to access MongoDB.
 Run `show dbs` command to list all databases.